phone with Spotify

 Ready to Give It a Try?

-Next time you lace up your shoes for a run, try using the Spotify hack to tailor your playlist to your cadence.
-Whether you’re running a long marathon training session, a tempo workout, or a recovery jog, you’ll be amazed at how your rhythm aligns with the music, making your training smoother and more enjoyable.
+Next time you lace up, try syncing your playlist to your cadence.
+Whether it’s a long training run, a tempo session, or a gentle recovery jog, you’ll be surprised at how much smoother and more enjoyable it feels.

 Happy running and enjoy the tunes!